 The Manufacturers of Emission Controls Association (MECA) is pleased to provide testimony in response to the U.S. EPA's request for public comment on the Proposal to Revise the National Ambient Air Quality Standards for Ozone (Docket ID No. EPA-HQ-OAR-2005-0172).
-MECA firmly believes that the emission control technologies for mobile sources that will be needed to help meet the most stringent standards under discussion for ozone are currently available.
+MECA firmly believes that the emission control technologies for mobile sources that will be needed to help meet the most stringent standards proposed for ozone are currently available.
 These nitrogen oxides (NOx) emission control technologies for mobile sources are being used today on on-road and non-road applications in the U.S. and other major marketplaces in the world.

 MECA is a non-profit association of the world's leading manufacturers of emission control technology for motor vehicles.
 Our members have decades of experience and a proven track record in developing and manufacturing emission control technology for a wide variety of on-road and non-road vehicles and equipment.
-A number of our members have extensive experience in the development, manufacture, and application of PM and NOx emission control technologies for both new and existing engines.
+A number of our members have extensive experience in the development, manufacture, and application of hydrocarbon, PM and NOx emission control technologies for both new and existing engines.
 These companies have developed control technologies for gasoline, diesel, and alternative-fueled engines.

 MECA will defer to the health experts to determine the appropriate ozone levels for the ambient standards given that they are not within our area of expertise.
 The Clean Air Act requires that these standards be set to protect the public health with an adequate safety margin.
-However, MECA offers comments here regarding the technological feasibility of emission control technologies for mobile source engines that are available to meet the EPA proposed standards for ozone and the even more stringent recommendations that have been published by EPA's Clean Air Scientific Advisory Committee (CASAC).
+However, MECA offers comments here regarding the technological feasibility of emission control technologies for mobile source engines that are available to meet the most stringent ozone standards proposed by EPA.
+MECA commends EPA for reconsidering the ozone standards to ensure that the standards are as protective as recommended by EPA's Clean Air Scientific Advisory Committee (CASAC).